International Pet Travel is complicated, but we have done this and so can you!

 - Document Pouch

 Tape to the top of the crate in a clear, water-proof sleeve, attach a document pouch all copies of all your pet’s documents.
-Health Certificate, Vaccination Record, Animal Feeding and Watering Instruction, Acclimation Certificate, Import/Export Certificate (if required).
+Health Certificate, Vaccination Record, Animal Feeding and Watering Instruction (easy, you can create this one) , Acclimation Certificate (can be filled out at the airport), Import/Export Certificate (if required).

 2. The Outside of Your Pet’s Kennel Must Have “LIVE ANIMAL” Stickers with Arrows